Do you need insurance to register a car?

 If your insurance expires, your car registration may be suspended.
 If this happens, you will have to provide proof of insurance to renew your registration and may have to pay a fine or fee to reinstate the registration.
 The amount you have to pay and the process to reinstate your car registration varies by state.

 Most states offer online registration systems to make it easier to maintain valid car registration.
 If there is an electronic filing system, it is likely connected to the insurance company, which will send an automated alert to the motor vehicle administration.
-When this occurs, you may receive a notice from the Department of Motor Vehicles to provide proof of insurance.
+When this occurs, you may receive a notice from your state’s Department of Motor Vehicles to provide proof of insurance.
 While some states allow you to do this yourself, others require proof of insurance to be provided directly from the insurance company.

 Frequently asked questions